BlokasLabs/patchbox-os-docs/docs/Modules.md

 A Patchbox Module consists of a module definition file (`patchbox-module.json`), a couple of scripts and any necessary config files.

-This is a simple <a href="https://github.com/BlokasLabs/sine-module" target='_blank'>Sine Wave generator module</a> which shows how easy it is to create and import a new module.
+This is a simple <a href="https://github.com/BlokasLabs/sine-module" target='_blank'>Sine Wave generator module</a> which shows how easy it is to create, import and manage a new module.

-This Sine Wave generator module can work as an audio test for your Pisound.
+This module can work as an audio test for your <a href="https://blokas.io/pisound/" target="_blank">Pisound</a> (or any other sound card).

-**Install and Activate the Module**

-1. Make sure `patchbox --version` is `1.1.3` or greater.
-If it is not, run `patchbox update`
+**Important: Make sure `patchbox --version` is `1.1.3` or greater.
+If it is not, run `patchbox update`**

-2. To install the module, run
+- To install the module, run
     ```
     patchbox module install https://github.com/BlokasLabs/sine-module
     ```
-3. To activate the module, run (can be done via GUI too)
+- To activate the module, run (can be done via GUI too)
     ```
     patchbox module activate sine-module
     ```

-4. You should hear a 440Hz sine wave.
-The frequency can be changed by clicking The Button on Pisound different number of times.
+**You should hear a 440Hz sine wave.
+The frequency can be changed by clicking The Button on Pisound different number of times.**

-5. To deactivate the module, run
+- To deactivate the module, run
     ```
     patchbox module deactivate
     ```

-*it also can be done by opening `patchbox` `modules` menu and selecting `none` module
+__*__ it can also be done by opening `patchbox` `modules` menu and selecting `none` module

-**For more information about how the modules work and how to create one, see the [Module Internals](Module-Internals.md) page.**
+**For more information about how the modules work and how to create one, see the [Creating a Module](Module-Internals.md) page.**

 ## MODEP